 We can all be concerned that bacterial infection might be catching, transmissible, communicable and contagious.
 All in all, bacteria have a fairly bad name, and are seen to be avoided at all costs.

-The human body is host to an estimated 100 trillion of these living organisms; bacteria outnumbers the human cells in your body by roughly 10 : 1.
-Some bacteria can be harmful – the ‘pathogenic’ ones which can produce toxins and carcinogens (substances which encourage the growth of cancer), can cause infections, and which have also been implicated in conditions including diabetes and obesity, irritable bowel syndrome (IBS) and cancer itself.
+The human body is host to an estimated 100 trillion of these living organisms; bacteria outnumbers the human cells in your body by roughly 10:1.
+Some bacteria can be harmful – the ‘pathogenic’ ones, can produce toxins, cause infections, and have also been implicated in conditions including diabetes, obesity and irritable bowel syndrome (IBS).
 But some of the bacteria living in our gut are useful and beneficial to the human body, and essential in maintaining good digestive health.
 These good bacteria are called 'probiotic' bacteria, commonly known as the 'friendly' bacteria.
 These bacteria help to break down the food we eat, and also to extract vitamins that our bodies need.
 They also help to control the levels of bad or 'pathogenic' bacteria, which take any opportunity to multiply and cause problems.
 Read here about the potential of probiotics for bloating.

 Close up photo of a probiotic microorganism, find out more about probiotics.